Woburn Golf Club Marquess’ Course: Review, Tee Times and Key Info

 This is a larger-than-life golf course, winding its way through a vast acreage of glorious countryside on the Buckinghamshire and Bedfordshire borders.
 With dense woodland between the holes, a look from the air suggests that it covers as much land as the other two courses combined.
 Never too tightly, the meandering fairways of the Marquess’ are flanked by magnificent trees all the way.

 The first hole offers a false sense of security being one of the less demanding par 4s.
 Immediately after this, the course bursts into action on the next two, each of which works its way from right to left and has been designed to counter aggressive play.
 Large greens, subtly shaped holes and thought-provoking approaches are very much the order of the day.
-The long 7th is a really interesting hole, while the 9th is also a very memorable with an approach down over a shallow ravine to a green that stares back invitingly.
+I think the long 7th is a really interesting hole, while the 9th is also very memorable with an approach down over a shallow ravine to a green that stares back invitingly.

 With the Duke's Course and the Duchess' Course each having its own charms, there will always be differing personal views about which is the most enjoyable of Woburn’s three tree-lined courses.
 However, using Golf Monthly’s tried and highly trusted criteria, the Marquess’ leads the way.